How and when to explore the Douro valley

 If you have a car, you’ll also be able to pop into wine estates for tours and tastings, although you’ll need to be very careful not to actually drink much if you’re the driver.
 There are several themed routes, such as an olive oil route and a Cisterian route you can follow or mix and match the highlights to suit yourselves.

 The three port wine routes explore the vineyards, viewpoints and monuments in the different wine regions of the Douro valley, namely Baixa Corgo (below the Corgo river), Cima Corgo (above the Corgo) and Douro Superior (Upper Douro).
-I’ll be covering the wine villages route in more detail in a future post so watch this space.
+For more information about the wine villages route , check out my post: Exploring Portuguese wine villages in the Douro Valley.

 Walking in the Douro